-Park Faculty Scholar Class of 2021
+Park Faculty Scholar for the Class of 2021

 If you aren’t an animal science student, you’re not likely to make your way to this southern corner of North Carolina State University – a far ways past the swaths of co-ed development and campus enterprises.

 Veering right onto Lake Wheeler Rd from the busy Tryon Rd, the landscape’s shift is startling: what was previously an awkward intersection, shaded by oak trees with cars streaming from a Food Lion shopping center now emerges a sprawling countryside, expanding in all directions.
 It’s the stuff citydwellers dream of – a 360-degree panorama of sky and earth, replete with ears of corn lining the dirt roads.
 I’m here on a rainy day, but it’s nonetheless idyllic.
 It doesn’t feel like the sleek and futuristic NC State you have grown to know and expect, but modern signage indicates the buildings tucked inside these fields are actually classrooms and livestock extensions.
 It’s unreal to me (a designer by trade and alumna by destiny) to imagine my own classes having been in this daily setting; I can’t help but conjure in my mind what might be inside these buildings.
 And I’m beginning to feel absurdly out of place.

 I’m here to meet Dr. Billy Flowers, William Neal Reynolds Distinguished Professor in the Department of Animal Science.
 I pull my Nissan Versa into a gravel drive between two pick-up trucks: one is small, with a dark blue matte paint-job; The other – tall, shiny, ‘suped-up.’
 I make a note that we’re the only three here.